emaiannone/surface/README.md

 `java -jar surface.jar -target https://github.com/org/project -workDir /home/myself -outFile /home/myself/results.json -range abcd1234..5678wxyz -excludeWorkTree`

-Run Surface on a locally-stored git project, including the test files, from commit `abcd1234` (excluded) to `5678wxyz` (included), using `/home/myself` as the working directory where the project will be cloned before analyzing it, and exporting the results in `/home/myself/results.json`.
+Run Surface on a remotely-stored git project, including the test files, from commit `abcd1234` (excluded) to `5678wxyz` (included), using `/home/myself` as the working directory where the project will be cloned before analyzing it, and exporting the results in `/home/myself/results.json`.
 In addition, the extra analysis of any local uncommitted change will not be done (`-excludeWorkTree`).

 ### Analyze multiple projects with YAML file (FLEXIBLE mode)